azadbolour/boardgame/README.md

 configures that repository in its profiles.
 The source for these libraries in open at my github (azadbolour).

+## Dictionaries

+Please refer to the README file in the dict/ directory.
+One issue to be aware of is that diectionaries are preprocessed to a list of _masked words_, words with blank holes in them.
+Because masked words pre-processing is time-consuming, the masked words file is saved in git, but in zipped form because it is too large for github.

+At this time, unzipping this file for the first time, and maintaining it in case the dictionary is updated remains a manual step.
+Use the script dict/unzip-masked-words.sh.

 ## Working with the Client API Library

 The java-client sub-project uses a standard Maven pom project structure.
 See